Arcnilya/resolver-lab/README.md

 when resolving a .lab domain.
 This is particularly useful for observing resolver behavior when interacting with authoritative sources.
-To comprehensively analyze the behavior of recursive resolvers, the Resolver Lab incorporates three authoritative SLD name servers in the .lab zone:
+To comprehensively analyze the behavior of recursive resolvers, the Resolver Lab incorporates various authoritative SLD name servers in the .lab zone:
 - fpdns.lab (/fpdns.lab)
 - oldqmin.lab (/qmin.lab)
 - newqmin.lab (/qmin.lab)
+- polar.lab (/polar.lab)

 These authoritative name servers are designed to interact with the resolvers and log queries for analysis.
 This data serves as a valuable resource for assessing resolver behaviour and potential vulnerabilities.

-### Client Scripts
+### Client scripts
 The client scripts bundled with the lab allows structured queries to be sent to a defined list of resolvers.
 The lab currently have the following scripts:
 - one-to-many.py, takes a domain name and a list of resolvers